 - SEL refers to a set of skills that individuals need to succeed in schooling, the workplace, relationships, and citizenship. - SEL includes: 1) students' understanding and appropriate expression of emotion, 2) social and interpersonal skills such as interacting positively with adults and peers, and navigating social situations, and 3) the ability to control and direct attention and inhibit inappropriate responses. - Despite a narrowing of academic curricula following the passage of the No Child Left Behind Act, the adoption of SEL programs and approaches in schools and of SEL standards in states has grown over the last decade.
 This growth is driven in part by public attention to issues of school violence, bullying, and harassment. - Most SEL programs and approaches take place at the elementary school level, with fewer programs available for middle schools and very limited programming in high schools.
 In addition, early childhood programs often provide a strong focus on social and emotional development.

-This brief summarizes a longer Social Policy Report, "Social and Emotional Learning in Schools: From Programs to Strategies," by Stephanie M. Jones, Marie and Max Kargman Associate Professor in Human Development and Urban Education, and b, Project Manager, both of the Harvard Graduate School of Education.
+This brief summarizes a longer Social Policy Report by Stephanie M. Jones, Marie and Max Kargman Associate Professor in Human Development and Urban Education, and Suzanne M. Bouffard, Project Manager, both of the Harvard Graduate School of Education.